vanHeemstraSystems/home-assistant-add-on-hello-world/300/300/README.md

 Dockerfile

 Add "ports" to ```config.yaml```.
-This will make TCP on port 8000 inside the container available on the host on port 8000.
+This will make TCP on port 8000 inside the container available on the host on port 8001 (as port 8000 is often already taken).

 **IMPORTANT**: Notice that we update the ```version``` (was 1.0.0, now 1.1.0), to let Home Assistant know that we have made changes to this addon.